gosuit/gosuit/README.md

 ## Configuration

-All configuration types in the GoSuit have YAML and ENV struct tags.
-We recommend use <a href="https://github.com/ilyakaznacheev/cleanenv">CleanEnv</a> to upload configs.
+All configuration types in the GoSuit have YAML, JSON and ENV struct tags.
+We recommend use <a href="https://github.com/gosuit/confy">Confy</a> or <a href="https://github.com/ilyakaznacheev/cleanenv">CleanEnv</a> to read configs.

 ### Exampe